PurpleAmaranth/regex-tutorial/Develop/gist-regex-tutorial.md

 Then the `$` tags where we want the end of the line to be.
 So in this case we want the end of the line to be more flexible, since the length of a URL is always variable based on some sort of file structure or pathing.
 We'll cover more on this soon!
 Hence we have `/?$/`

-This code means we want something in slashes at the end, but it doesn't matter what it is exacly contained within the slashes.
+This code means we want something in slashes at the end, but it doesn't matter what it is exactly contained within the slashes.

 ### Quantifiers

 **Definition:**
 A quantifier specifies the numeric limit of characters we want to have.
-They usually apear in brackets like: `{1, 9}` meaning we want the string to have 1 to 9 characters within it.
+They usually appear in brackets like: `{1, 9}` meaning we want the string to have 1 to 9 characters within it.

 ```
 Examples: